cmugpi/cmugpi.github.io/topics/terminal-usage/environment-afs/index.md

 Represents the directory above the current directory.

+### `/` -- the root directory

+This is the folder that contains _everything_.
+That is to say it has no parent.
+Try running `cd ..` from this directory, and you'll find that you end up back in `/`!

 ## Environment Variables (export)

+Bash keeps a collection of environment variables for every user who's logged in.
+These variables hold key pieces of information about what's going on.
+For example, there's a variable called `SHELL` that says what shell you're running, a variable named `USER` which contains the username of the current user, another named `PWD` that contains the present working directory, and more.

 ### Setting Variables

+You can control your environment by setting certain variables.
+Here are a few examples of how that's done:

 {% highlight bash %}
 # set my_variable to the string "hello" (no spaces around the '='!)